-You’ve probably cooked with canola oil, olive oil or coconut oil before.
+You’ve probably cooked or fried foods with canola oil, olive oil or coconut oil before.
 But have you ever cooked with soybean oil?
 If you’re shaking your head, you may be in for a surprise.
 Ever heard of ‘vegetable oil’?
 Vegetable oil is a common household staple and refers to any plant-based oil.
 Believe it or not, often it includes soybean oil.
 This oil has many fans, but it also has many critics who wouldn’t go near it with a ten-foot-pole. so, should you introduce soybean oil into your diet?
 Or should you stay far away?

 What Is Soybean Oil?
 How Is It Made?